EficodeRND/pluto-templates/README.md

 the meta data file can be found from the section [Template meta data file](#template-meta-data-file)

 ## Application template structure
-Inside the category folder (e.g. 'frontend' or 'rest') lies the actual component templates.
+Inside the category folder (e.g. 'frontend' or 'rest') lays the actual component templates.
 The component directory can be named in any way.
 In the example we will use 'react_with_rest' for the frontend and 'python' for the rest backend.